margenn/Find_Lines_Containing_These_Words/README.md

 Write any number of words separated by space and press ENTER

 The editor will do a hypersearch and return all lines containg ALL words entered in any order.
 Case insensitive.

+If you type TWO words, the hypersearch will include multiline search.
+It will search all text where the distance between words is 100 chars regardless how many line breaks are between them.

 ### Example: